Kodular/Documentation/docs/components/media/text-to-speech.md

 |:----:|
 |text|

-Country code to use for speech generation.
+_Country code to use for speech generation.
 This can affect the pronounciation.
 For example, British English (GBR) will sound different from US English (USA).
-Not every country code will affect every language.
+Not every country code will affect every language._

 ### Language

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Text To Speech', 'Language')]]